rgrace/viz/docs/api_reference.md

 - `options` _object_

-   An object detailing options that users can set on your visulization.
+   An object detailing options that users can set on your visualization.

 	[See details about exposing a configuration UI &rarr;](#presenting-configuration-ui)

-- `destroy` _function_
+- `destroy` _function_  *Not yet implemented in API V2*

 	A function that is called just before the visualization is removed from the page.
 This can be used to clean up any event listeners or other state.
 It may never be called, for example, if the user closes the window.